renaudrenaud/ArduinoLCDVumeter/README.md

 - use an I2C LCD instead of usual LCD to save cables, time and useless complications
 - no temp nor time required

 ...
-Ok after the sunday and monday night, it is working like I want.
+Ok after one sunday and one monday night, it is working like I want.

 There is a lot of evolutions I am thinking, but for the moment I am more than happy.

-I will document on the Wiki.
+Documentation is on the Wiki.